 For any questions regarding the Essay Bee, go to FAQ.

-The primary goal of NSF contests is to foster the spirit of competition and learning among the youth.
+The primary goal of North South Foundation contests is to foster the spirit of competition and learning among the youth.
 Parents and children should focus on the joy of learning and interacting with other writing participants rather than on the possible outcome of the contest.
-Specifically, the NSF Essay contest is intended to encourage writing skills, which demand quick thinking, good organization of ideas and cohesive writing style.
+Specifically, the North South Foundation Essay contest is intended to encourage writing skills, which demand quick thinking, good organization of ideas and cohesive writing style.

 In addition to all the general contest rules stated by North South Foundation, the following rules are applicable for Essay Writing Bee (Leadership In Writing) Competition.